 Choose a specialisation

 You have a lot of freedom to tailor your Master’s in Biomedical Engineering to your interests and ambitions.
 Do you want to become an expert in medical imaging, or in measuring brain signals?
 Or do you want to contribute to the development of bionic prostheses or the creation of artificial (mini) organs from biomaterials?
 You will build your own expertise within one of the specialisations.
+Your choice determines which courses you will follow and the type of research you will engage in during your master’s thesis.
+You can choose from five different specialisations:

 Innovate in the TechMed Centre

-As a student in Biomedical Engineering, you will have unique access to state-of-the-art labs and other medical facilities on our high tech campus.
+As a student in Biomedical Engineering, you will have unique access to state-of-the-art labs and other medical facilities on our high-tech campus.
 The programme is closely associated with UT’s renowned TechMed Centre, a leading institute that aims to improve healthcare through personalised technology.
 You have the opportunity to work with leading scientists and other experts from industry and clinical practice.
 It is a great environment for network building and gaining hands-on experience for your future career!

 Career perspectives